simplelinuxscripts/ubuntucheckup/README.md

 Warning or error messages are displayed for each potential safety or health problem in Ubuntu installation.
 Update the script and its associated files depending on your installation.
-Then running this script regularly will ensure nothing critical has changed or was corrupted.
+Then running this script regularly will ensure nothing critical has changed or was corrupted in Ubuntu installation.

 ### EXAMPLE